ZweiRm/localhost-8080.github.io/docs/deep-learning/logistic-regression-as-a-neural-network.md

 ## Lgistic Regression Gradient Descent
 **[Analyse]**
-For a traning example which has two features.
+For a training example which has two features.

 $z=w^\mathrm{T}x+b$
 $\hat{y}=a=\sigma(z)$